Bathing Your Baby – Safety Tips And Supplies

 Once bath time has finished, dry your baby carefully, paying attention to drying the little folds of skin.
 If these areas remain wet, it could lead to rashes and irritation.
 Babies do not need to be lathered in body lotion regularly, but if you do want to use one, make sure it is hypoallergenic and safe to use on your baby’s skin.

-Bathing Supplies – What You Really Need
+Bathing Supplies – What You Really Need for Newborns

 The last thing you want is to be holding your baby in the bath, only to realize you have left one of the bathing supplies in the other room.
 Make a mental checklist before each bath time, or always keep bathing supplies close to the tub for easy access.

-Cotton pad – Cotton pads are used to wipe around the eye area.
+If you paid attention for your baby's first bath, hospital staff, midwives, and doulas often use cotton pads for newborn baths.
+If you are bathing a newborn the choice is yours.
+You can continue with cotton pads for their entire bath and transition to washcloths as your baby leaves the infant stage.
+For older babies, cotton pads are used to wipe around the eye area.
 They are soft and will not cause any irritation, and do well to pick up any dirt left around the eyes.

 Celebrating Bath Safety